openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

 ----

 Optional query parameters ``limit`` and ``marker`` were added to the ``os-simple-tenant-usage`` endpoints for pagination.
-If a limit isn’t provided, the configurable ``max_limit`` will be used which currently defaults to 1000.
+If a limit isn't provided, the configurable ``max_limit`` will be used which currently defaults to 1000.